 DXRacer Formula Series DOH/FH08/NW

-Ikea is the undisputed king of low-cost solutions that don’t look half bad in your workspace or at home.
+Ikea is the undisputed king of low-cost solutions that don’t look half-bad in your workspace or at home.
 The Markus swivel chair is a perfect example of the company’s penchant for simple and practical design, owing to a breathable mesh backing and built-in lumbar support intended for extra ergonomic comfort.
-It’s available in three colors — gray, dark gray, and black — and features levers for adjusting the height and tilt of the chair to your liking.
+It’s available in different colors to fit your office decor, and features levers for adjusting the height and tilt of the chair to your liking.

 ItalModern Bungie High Back Office Chair